aphalo/reumetsat/README.md

 The data example files redistributed in folder ‘extdata’ are © 2024 AC SAF project of EUMETSAT and used by courtesy of the AC SAF project of the EUMETSAT.
-If reused of republished a note similar to this must be included.
+If reused or redistributed a note similar to this must be included.

 © 2024 Pedro J. Aphalo (<pedro.aphalo@helsinki.fi>).
 Released under the